platformio/platformio-core/docs/installation.rst

 Python Package Manager
 ~~~~~~~~~~~~~~~~~~~~~~

-The latest stable version of PlatformIO may be done via
+The latest stable version of PlatformIO may be installed/upgraded via
 `pip <https://pip.pypa.io>`_ as follows:

 .. code-block:: bash